-We offer mood disorder treatment (depression/bipolar disorder), trauma treatment and expert care for other mental health issues.
+We offer mood disorder treatment (depression/bipolar disorder), trauma treatment, anxiety treatment and expert care for complex mental health issues.
 We also treat substance abuse, both as a primary diagnosis and as a co-occurring disorder.
 Often, clients come to treatment for one problem but as they make progress in one area, underlying issues such as substance abuse, disordered eating or mood issues will surface.
 Our integrated team of psychiatrists, nurses and therapists has the training and expertise to address all of these issues simultaneously so clients can build a strong foundation for long-term recovery.

 Gender-Specific Care With Supervised Interaction